veralidity/SecureVault/README.md

 - **Database Adaptation**: At present, only the tables for Customer Information and Customer Addresses store encrypted data.
 Plans include extending encryption to all customer-related tables, like Sales Quote tables.

 ## Progress and Challenges
 - **Partial Functionality**: Although some data decryption is operational upon database exit, this feature is still in development.
-Currently, encrypted data is visible in the Magento admin panel.
+Currently, encrypted data is visible in the Magento admin panel and within the customer account sections.
+Custome First Name and Last Name are decrypted though.
 - **Future Expansion**: The ultimate aim is comprehensive encryption of all customer data within the database.

 ## Roadmap